 When away from the office, I like to spend some time contributing back to the developer community.

 Both inside and outside work, spend a chunk of time providing mentoring to more junior developers, students and those wishing to break into the industry.

-I co-organise the Brighton Java meetup which is one of the largest Java user groups in the UK as well as serving on the programs committee of the Devoxx UK conference which is one of the largest community-led JVM conference in the UK and helps set the agenda of speaker for each year’s conference to provide a balance of relevant subjects.
+I serve on the programs committee of the Devoxx UK conference which is one of the largest community-led JVM conference in the UK and helps set the agenda of speaker for each year’s conference to provide a balance of relevant subjects.

 I also have a passion for encouraging diversity in the technology industry and regularly give talks at colleges and universities to help remove some stigma of the industry amongst underrepresented groups.
 I have also served as an industry advisor a major south coast 6th form college, working to help them understand what is required in the modern technology workplace and how to make courses better appeal to underrepresented communities.

 Outside of the technical, I’m a bit eclectic with my hobbies.
 I dabble with electronics, gaming, flight simming, archery and visiting theme parks the world over.
 Food, however, has always been my number one passion and can often be found working on a recipe over and over again like I’m debugging a stubborn program, till it comes out just right.